-- [CO1]Understand how to decompose large mapping problem into pieces, including the traditional decomposition for EDA. - [CO2] Learn How to evaluate the quality of a design mapping and mapping approach - [CO3] Identify Freedom that exists in design mappings and how that freedom can be exploited toreduce design costs - [CO4] Traditional design objectives and how to abstract cost functions from physical phenomena - [CO5] Design & implement automation algorithms
+- [CO1]Understand how to decompose large mapping problem into pieces, including the traditional decomposition for EDA. - [CO2] Learn How to evaluate the quality of a design mapping and mapping approach - [CO3] Identify Freedom that exists in design mappings and how that freedom can be exploited to reduce design costs - [CO4] Traditional design objectives and how to abstract cost functions from physical phenomena - [CO5] Design & implement automation algorithms

+C. Assessment I fail.

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

 Attendance A minimum of 75% Attendance is required to be maintained by a

-up the End Semester examination.
+student to be qualified for taking up the End Semester examination.

-The allowance of 25% includes all types of leaves including medical
+The allowance of 25% includes all l types of leaves including medical

 leaves.